lotrekagency/lotrek-UI/README.md

 [TODO](#todo)

 ### Using lotrek UI
-To use this collection of micro-layouts simply copy the HTML code inside `<template>` in the /components/category/name-of-block.vue file, and remember to add the lotrek-ui.css stylesheet in your project, which is a very small CSS file (less than 3kb when compressed with GZIP).
+To use this collection of micro-layouts simply copy the HTML code inside `<template>` in the /components/category/name-of-block.vue file.

+Remember to add the lotrek-ui.css stylesheet in your project, which is a very small CSS file (less than 3kb when compressed with GZIP).
+To do so, simply do the following:

-### Getting started
+`yarn add lotrek-ui-css`

+Then add the CSS file, like this in your javascript file:

+`import 'lotrek-ui-css/build/lotrek-ui.css'`

+### Running the demo
 The Lotrek UI Kit has ready-to-use HTML blocks with some starter CSS (and JS when needed).
 Each block is written as a component which can be found in the /components/ path.